tydaeus/notes/windows/powershell/powershell_common_tasks.md

 * `-LeafBase` returns the base of the leaf (file name without extension)
 * `-NoQualifier` omit the qualifier (the drive letter)

 Add the `-Resolve` parameter to get the resolved path (resolving relative or wildcarded path to absolute equivalent).
+Most common usage of this is `Split-Path $Path -Parent -Resolve`, which gives the absolute path of the containing folder.

 #### `System.IO.Path`
 You can also use the .Net class `System.IO.Path` static methods to work with paths.
 Common operations: